EasaNahardani/EasaNahardani/README.md

 ### 👨 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks\
 ✉️ &nbsp;You can shoot me an email at !
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Resume](https://www.eisa-nahardani.ir) for more details about me.
 I'm open to feedback and suggestions!